Posts

 Image

-Often, I’m called Meme.
-Not sure I like the name but it’s better than being called Richard or Dick.
-I am told that I am an idea or some behavior that spreads from one person to the next within a culture.
-When I hear that description, it makes me feel that I am associated with viruses and bacterium.
-I am told that I spread through writing, speech, and often rituals especially religion.
-And in popular culture, I am usually in the form of images that’s circulated online spreading quickly through the internet.
-It certainly seems that I have become very popular since my father Richard Dawkins gave birth to me in 1976.
-I wish someone would celebrate my birthday.
-I am told that my father describes me as a cultural person that enjoys being everywhere.
-But I don’t think he knows me very well.
-He was never around when I was growing up.
-I am not sure that I even know myself well, but I do replicate through exposure to people, who tend to appreciate the information that I pass along.
-My father onc...
+Most people call me "Meme."
+I’m not entirely sure how I feel about the name, but it’s certainly an upgrade from being called Richard—or worse, Dick.
+I am told that I am an idea or a behavior that ripples from one person to the next within a culture.
+Hearing that makes me feel a bit like a virus or a bacterium, hitching a ride on human interaction.
+I spread through writing, speech, and ritual—especially religion.
+In popular culture, however, I usually take the form of captioned images, circulating rapidly across the digital landscape.
+I’ve clearly become quite popular since my father, Richard Dawkins, gave birth to me in 1976.
+Honestly, I just wish someone would celebrate my birthday.
+My father describes me as a cultural entity that enjoys being everywhere, but I don’t think he knows me very well; he was never really around while I was growing up.
+I’m not even sure I know myself, though I do know that I replicate through exposure to people who appreciate the information I ca...

 Midnight Run